-When enabled, players play a ramsch hand/round when everyone passes (to encourage everyone to bid).
-Otherwise, the hand is just thrown in and cards are redealt for the next round, no one gains or loses any points.
+Players play a ramsch hand/round when everyone passes (to encourage everyone to bid).
+Otherwise, the hand is just thrown in and cards are redealt for the next round; No one gains or loses any points.
 You can choose fixed points (10) or trick points to be penalized for the loser.

-When playing ramsch hand/round, this determines who gets the skat.
-Disabled means no one gets the skat, last trick means the person who won the last trick gets the skat (and its points).
+When playing ramsch hand/round, this option determines who gets the skat.
+When disabled, this option means no one gets the skat.
+Last trick means the person who won the last trick gets the skat (and its points).
 Loser means whoever lost the round (had the most points) gets the skat (and its points) to further worsen their loss.

 This is when one person wins no tricks at all (virgin).
 You can choose for the loser to get 5 more penalty points or double their loss.